Dark Shadows Play

 "Feet," Barnabas said, and Willie felt himself falling with a controlled release of desire to the floor, his forehead coming to rest just touching Barnabas' slippers.
 Barnabas looking down on Willie could see his waxing pleasure and passion in so many tiny movements as Willie attempted to remain still.
 "Willie..."
 Barnabas almost whispered, praising him as Willie nuzzled his slippers with his face and lips, kissing and kissing and kissing Barnabas' feet.

-Barnabas thought of Willie while he was in his study.
+Barnabas was in his study, thinking of his Willie.
 He could not concentrate.
 His reading was fitful, his leisure the same.
 Finally he went outside to clear his head, smoking and looking at the moon, greeting the cooling breeze of the warm night, an intimate pressure at his hair and in his clothes, a fine counterpoint to his close heat and desire.

 Settling into his solitude, he lit another cigarette, enjoying the special heat of the inhaled smoke in his lungs, a different sort of pleasure than that which humans received from smoking.
 He pictured Willie smoking when he didn't know Barnabas was watching him, his small, familiar movements, the loose pursing of his lips, the eroticism of seeing his breath.
 Willie.
 Willie.